dsmordasov/ares_awesizer/readme.md

 <img src="thesis_material/awe_flow_diagram.png" alt="Code flow diagram">

 ### Credit, references:
 Much of the code was pair-coded by me and Daan Witte as the navigator.
 I was responsible for the main kite operation model based on Luchsinger [[1]](#1), Daan coded the tether sizing model from Bosman et al. [[2]](#2).
 Siri Heidweiller helped in these efforts.
 Fernando Corte Vargas and Bart Klootwijk later on produced a code that included the ground station (motor and generator) model by Fechner and Schmehl [[3]](#3).
 It was my task to coordinate these efforts on the kite's subsystems, and in the end to consolidate the code into a single sizing tool for the system.
-Verified, and 'validated' against a similar model of Vlugt et al. [[4]](#4), coded by Mark Schelbergen for his own use.
+Verified, and 'validated' against a similar model of Vlugt et al. [[4]](#4), coded by Mark Schelbergen [[5]](#5).
 Credit also goes to Lora Ouromova, Esmée Terwindt, Francesca van Marion, Márton Géczi and Marcel Kempers, who have also contributed to the project and their respective subsystems and thus affected the final design.

 Our thanks also goes to our supervisors Roland Schmehl, Dominic von Terzi, Botchu Jyoti and Camila Brito.